How Sugar Causes Inflammation in the Body

 • Frequent digestive discomfort or bloating

-• Brain fog or difficulty concentrating, especially after carbohydrate-heavy meals
+• Brain fog, especially after carbohydrate-heavy meals

 • Slow-healing cuts or scrapes